gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 ## Open Questions

-- Q: Should the install-config design assume all IngressController-role subnets are Cluster-role subnets too?
+- Q: Should the install-config design assume all IngressControllerLB subnets are ClusterNode  subnets too?
   - A: No, we must support dedicated IngressController subnet use cases.
 - Q: Should the Ingress Config use a feature gate different from the `IngressControllerLBSubnetsAWS` feature gate introduced in [NE-705](https://issues.redhat.com/browse/NE-705)?
   - `IngressControllerLBSubnetsAWS` is already enabled by default.
+- Q: Bootstrap node using public subnet?

 ## Test Plan